 • “KU Polls” Project in the “Projects” tab

-• “Iteration 1” task board in the “KU Polls” Project.
-All (or most) tasks should be “Done”.
+• “Iteration 1” task board in the “KU Polls” project & tasks for all work.

 References